 Institutions are required to calculate an institution-specific CCyB as a weighted average of the CCyB rates that apply in the countries where that institution's credit exposures are located.
-For TBUK, 98% of the exposures are in the UK with the only other material exposures being in Ireland.
-As such the TBUK CCyB is determined by calculating 98% of the CCyB in place in the UK and summing this with 2% of the CCyB in place in Ireland.
-In the UK, parliament has delegated the role of setting the CCyB to the Financial Policy Committee (FPC).
-The FPC decided to increase the CCyB from 0% to 1% effective from 31 December 2022.
-In Ireland, as at 31 December 2022, the CCyB rate remained at 0%.
+For TBUK, 98.6% of capital requirements relate to UK exposures with the only other material requirements arising from exposures in Ireland (1.24%) and Denmark (0.15%).
+As such the TBUK CCyB is determined by calculating 98.6% of the CCyB in place in the UK and summing this with 1.24% of the CCyB in place in Ireland and 0.15% of the CCyB in place in Denmark.